Poland steps up border security as migrants head from Belarus | DW | 08.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Additional troops have been deployed at the Polish border, with authorities saying hundreds of migrants are heading from Belarus aiming to force their way into the EU.
+A group of migrants has attempted to forcibly enter Poland from Belarus, according to Poland's Interior Ministry.
+Warsaw has accused Minsk of preparing a "provocation."

-Poland accused the Belarusian government of preparing a "major provocation" by encouraging a large group of migrants to cross the Polish border on Monday.
+Poland accused the Belarusian government of planning a "major provocation" by encouraging a large group of migrants to cross the Polish border on Monday.

 "Belarus wants to cause a major incident, preferably with shots fired and casualties," Deputy Foreign Minister Piotr Wawrzyk told Polish public radio.